- 10 Gbps connection

 File Storage

-File storage is a traditional method of organizing and storing data in a hierarchy of folders and files, similar to a computer's file system.
+File storage is a traditional method of organizing and storing information in a hierarchy of folders and files, similar to a computer's file system.
 Users can directly access, edit, or delete these files based on the hierarchy.
 This method is suitable for sharing and accessing individual files but can face performance challenges when scaled up.

 Block Storage